Responsibly Produced Products

 As a significant economic and social presence in the jurisdictions and communities where we operate, Eldorado has the potential to substantively impact the human rights of our stakeholders.
 We acknowledge that we have a responsibility to respect internationally recognized human rights as expressed in the International Bill of Human Rights and the International Labour Organization’s Declaration on the Fundamental Principles and Rights at Work.
 In doing so we commit to avoid causing or contributing to adverse human rights impacts and prevent or mitigate those impacts that are directly linked to our operations.
 To meet our responsibilities in line with the UN Guiding Principles on Business and Human Rights, we have put in place:

-- A policy commitment to respect human rights, as expressed in our Human Rights Policy, which we updated in 2022;
+- A policy commitment to respect human rights, as expressed in our Human Rights Policy, which we updated and was approved by the Board in 2022.
+The policy has been informed by the United Nations Declaration on the Rights of Indigenous Peoples;

 - A due diligence process to identify, prevent, mitigate and account for how we address our human rights impacts, as outlined in our SIMS, which commits us to regular, third-party human rights impact assessments;